2026 United States House of Representatives elections in Hawaii

 The 2026 United States House of Representatives elections in Hawaii will be held on November 3, 2026, to elect the two U.S. representatives from the State of Hawaii, one from both of the state's congressional districts.
 The elections will coincide with the other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on August 8, 2026.

 District 1

 The 1st district is located entirely on the island of Oahu, centering on Honolulu and the towns of Aiea, Mililani, Pearl City, Waipahu, and Waimalu.
 The incumbent is Democrat Ed Case, who was re-elected with 71.8% of the vote in 2024.